BushLife - Day Hiking Hero

 Dehydration can lead to fatigue, headaches, and more severe issues.
 Aim to drink water regularly before, during, and after your hike.

-Proper preparation is the key to completing a day hike, and a crucial element of that preparation is bringing extra food and water in your day pack.
-A general rule is aiming for at least one litre of water for every two hours of hiking, along with a mix of energy bars, trail mix, hiking snacks and an MRE to keep you fueled and energized throughout the day.
+Proper preparation is the key to completing a day hike, and an important element of that preparation is bringing extra food and water in your day pack.
+A general rule is aiming for at least one litre of water for every two hours of hiking, along with a mix of energy bars, trail mix, hiking snacks and dehydrated meals (MRE) to keep you fueled and energized throughout the day.

-Investing in a hydration bladder or water bottles that allow you to drink on the go can be a great way to stay hydrated without slowing down your pace.
-Additionally, consider packing a hydration tablet or electrolyte powder to help replace the nutrients you lose through sweat.
+Investing in a hydration bladder like the Osprey Backpack Water Reservoir or a lightweight water bottle allows you to drink on the go and is a great way to stay hydrated without slowing down your pace.
+Additionally, pack hydration tablet or electrolyte powder to help replace the nutrients you lose through sweat.
+For longer hikes or areas with questionable water sources, bring a water filter or water purification tablets.

 PRO TIP